ACEnglish/truvari/docs/collapse.md

 Normally, every variant in a set of variants that are collapsed together matches every other variant in the set.
 However, when using `--chain` mode, we allow 'transitive matching'.
 This means that all variants match to only at least one other variant in the set.
 In situations where a 'middle' variant has two matches that don't match each other, without `--chain` the locus will produce two variants whereas using `--chain` will produce one.
 For example, if we have

+    chr1 1 ..
-    chr1 5 ..
+    chr1 4 ..
     chr1 7 ..
-    chr1 9 ..
+    chr1 10 ..

-When we collapse anything within 2bp of each other, without `--chain`, we output:
+We take the `chr1 1` variant and find all its matches.
+When we collapse anything within 5bp of each other, without `--chain`, we output:

+    chr1 1 ..
-    chr1 5 ..
+    chr1 7 ..

+With `--chain`, we would allow one level of transitive matching.
+This means that after finding the `chr1 1 -> chr1 4` match, we check `chr1 4` against all the remaining variants and would output

-    chr1 9 ..
+    chr1 1 ..

-With `--chain`, we would collapse `chr1 9` as well, producing

-    chr1 5 ..
+    chr1 10 ..

+Note that this leaves `chr1 10` because we don't do multiple levels of transitive matching, meaning we never compare `chr1 7` to `chr1 10`.
+This is preferred because otherwise variants which have a continuous range of similarity could all be collapsed into a single variant. e.g., if the position in this example were sizes and, we wouldn't want the 1bp variant being a kept representation for all the variants.

 Annotations
 ===========